Introducing Noisy Guts

 Chief Scientific Officer

-Mary is the co-founder of Noisy Guts, leading the product development, research and clinical trials for the company.
+Mary is the co-founder of Noisy Guts, leading the scientific elements of product development.
+She is responsible for the systematic reviews of the medical literature that drive ingredient choices and underpin the health claims for Superflora products.
+She enjoys communicating the latest research in blog posts.
 Mary has two biology degrees from the University of Cambridge and post-doctoral research experience.
-She has specific experience in project management, trial design, quality management systems for medical devices and commercialisation.
+She has experience in clinical trial design and management.
 She was the winner of the 2018 CSIRO Breakout Female Scientist Award.

 Professor Barry Marshall